data-apis/scipy-2023-presentation/paper.rst

 Interchange Protocol
 --------------------

-..
-TODO (athan): we can rephrase to emphasize interoperability and the desire to convert an array of one flavor to another flavor.
-We should be able to cut down the content found in this section.

 We expect that array library consumers will generally prefer to use a single array "type" (e.g., a NumPy `ndarray`, PyTorch `Tensor`, or Dask `array`) and will thus need a standardized mechanism for array object conversion.
 For